namashin/pytello/README.md

 ## NOTICE

-Before you run main.py, you should connect Tello EDU to Wifi<br>
+Before you run main.py, you should connect Tello EDU Wifi and your PC<br>
 or you will get error.
 <br>
 <br>